Heaven's Seven

+This film was then adapted into a television drama for the first time in 2010, broadcast on Channel 3.
+Pongpat Wachirabanjong, who played Sergeant Dub Champao in the 2002 version, returned to play the same role, along with Sorapong Chatree, who played Dun Mahitha in the 1977 version.
+Later in 2025, it was adapted into a television drama again, with plans to broadcast on Channel 7HD in 2026.

 Plot

 The story of the movie starts when group of seven Thai Army Black Panthers Division finish their last risky mission in Vietnam War.
 They retire from the military and go on to continue ordinary life with their families.
 However, bad memories still haunt them.
 Later, a merchant hires them to steal a load of gold from a truck caravan.
 Unfortunately, these belong to G.I.s of the U.S.Army.
 The U.S. soldiers are angry about the theft and try to catch the seven soldiers by attacking the Thai soldier's village.
 After the U.S. troops capture all the villagers, they make the villagers slaves.
 Meanwhile, the seven Thai fighters learn that the trucks do not contain any gold, but they contain dangerous chemical agent that U.S. forces intend use to destroy forests in Vietnam.
-Then, they go to the U.S. military camp to fight against the americans and successfully rescue their people to save their friends and relatives.
+Then, they go to the U.S. military camp to fight against the Americans and successfully rescue their people to save their friends and relatives.
 The movie ends with Juk's ordination for his mother, which suddenly turned into his mother's funeral after she was too happy and died.